Peace Out: Plot synopsis

 As Angel suddenly appears during her speech she orders her followers to attack him.
 They do but Angel cuts the sewn mouth of the Keeper and a long hissing sound is heard.
 With her name revealed, Jasmine glows and screams are heard as her face switches between her beauty and true form until it settles in the middle.
 Now with purple eyes and covered in boils, Jasmine begs her followers to calm down as they erupt into chaos and despair.
 Convinced that something has gone terribly wrong, Gunn kicks open the door to the cage and they head upstairs.
-Out in the streets of L.A., everything is chaotic and Jasmine is upset that no one is worshipping her anymore.
-She contacts Connor through one of the cops at the church; Connor runs off to find her.
+Out in the streets of L.A., everything is chaotic and Jasmine is upset that no one is worshipping her any longer.
+She contacts Connor through one of the police at the church; Connor runs off to find her.
 Angel catches up to Jasmine and tells her that she lost.
 She replies, “There are no absolutes.
 No right and wrong.
 Haven’t you learned anything working for the Powers?
 There are only choices.
 I offered paradise.
 You chose this!”
 He counters that he chose this world because he could; she had taken the choice away from everyone.
 “And look what free will has gotten you,” Jasmine says.
-Angel responds that free will is what makes humans human; Jasmine points out that he's not human.
+Angel responds that free will is what makes humans human; Jasmine points out that he is not human.
 “Working on it,” he says.
-She heads off, wanting to be alone, and Angel says that he's not going to let her hurt anyone else.
-He lists the things she's done, pointing out that thousands of people are dead because of her.
+She heads off, wanting to be alone, and Angel says that he is not going to let her hurt anyone else.
+He lists the things she has done, pointing out that thousands of people are dead because of her.
 Jasmine asks how many people will die because Angel stopped world peace.
 She argues that she murdered thousands in order to save billions, but now the world has to fend for itself.
 “The price was too high, Jasmine,” Angel says.
 “Our fate has to be our own, or we’re nothing.”
-He tells her that everyone has done horrible stuff, but they can make up for it; she doesn't have the world she wanted, but she can still try to make it better.
-Jasmine doesn't want to.
-She punches Angel off of a bridge and uses a car as a weapon.
+He tells her that everyone has done horrible stuff, but they can make up for it; she does not have the world she wanted, but she can still try to make it better.
+Jasmine does not want to.
+She punches Angel off a bridge and uses a car as a weapon.
 She tells him that she loved the world and sacrificed everything to be there.
 Angel counters that she did so in order to run the world.
-Jasmine says that the other Powers That Be didn't care the way she did and he knows it.
+Jasmine says that the other Powers That Be did not care the way she did and he knows it.